- Public Policy Institute Home

 Policy Matters is a quarterly radio series hosted by Rick Mullaney, Director of the Jacksonville University Public Policy Institute, on WJCT 89.9 FM in Jacksonville.
 Each installment of this call-in radio show explores how public policy issues, including taxes, healthcare and pensions, affect our daily lives.
 To listen to the program, click the air dates below.
-The podcast is also available on iTunes.

 March 2, 2017

 Lori Boyer, President of the Jacksonville City Council.